1 ¼ pounds boneless, skinless chicken thighs or, to make this vegan, use a 14-ounce package of firm or extra firm tofu. *See notes

 Cook the Noodles: Cook noodles according to the package directions.
 Rinse them to prevent sticking.
 Drain and toss with 3 or 4 tablespoons of peanut sauce.
 Add some salt, to taste.

 Assemble The Bowls: Divide the noodles between bowls.
-Arrange veggies and chicken on top.
+Arrange veggies and chicken or tofu on top.
 Drizzle with peanut sauce.
 Sprinkle generously with cilantro and scallions.
 Top with peanuts.
 Serve at room temperature, with extra peanut dressing on the side.